-The Canon EOS 5D Mark II and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in September 2008 and November 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24 MP.
+The Canon EOS 5D Mark II and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in September 2008 and November 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (D5600) sensor.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 24 MP.

 The physical size and weight of the Canon 5D Mark II and the Nikon D5600 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably smaller (31 percent) than the Canon 5D Mark II.
 Moreover, the D5600 is substantially lighter (45 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark II) and the Nikon Lens Catalog (D5600).